 \paragraph{Discussion.}

-RCN differs significantly from Zero-1-to-3~\cite{liu2023zero} and follow-ups~\cite{liu2023one,liu2023syncdreamer,yang2023consistnet,weng2023consistent123,jiang2023efficient} which coded $\bP$ as \emph{global} tokens.
-Ray-Cond~\cite{chen2023:ray-conditioning} and LFD~\cite{xiong2023light} also applied ray conditioning for NVS in GAN and Diffusion, respectively, but just concatenated it as additional channels.
-Besides, they are only trained for \emph{category-specific} NVS.
-Similar to \emph{ray-casting}~\cite{lombardi2019neural,mildenhall2020nerf}, RCN considers one ray per pixel.
-However, it eschews the computation of hundreds of samples per ray.
-Because of this, \method dramatically reduces the rendering time and memory consumption compared to the concurrent works of~\cite{liu2023syncdreamer,liu2023one,yang2023consistnet}.
+RCN differs significantly from Zero-1-to-3~\cite{liu2023zero} and follow-ups~\cite{liu2023one,liu2023syncdreamer,yang2023consistnet,weng2023consistent123,jiang2023efficient,voleti2024sv3d} which encode the camera pose $\bP$ as \emph{global} tokens.
+Ray-Cond~\cite{chen2023:ray-conditioning} and LFD~\cite{xiong2023light} also applied ray conditioning for NVS in GAN and Diffusion, respectively, but they only concatenate it as additional channels, and consider category-specific NVS\@.
+Similar to \emph{ray-casting}~\cite{lombardi2019neural,mildenhall2020nerf}, RCN considers one ray per pixel, but, differently from the, does \emph{not} evaluate hundreds of samples per ray.
+Because of this, \method dramatically reduces the rendering time and memory consumption compared to concurrent works like~\cite{liu2023syncdreamer,liu2023one,yang2023consistnet}.